padix-key/kmer-article/article.typ

 In another scenario the reads obtained from sequencing need to be mapped to a position on a reference genome to assemble a genome or quantify the number of transcripts.
 A _similar region_ can be formalized as so called _alignment_:
-It specifies which position in one sequence corresponds to a position the the other sequence.
+It specifies which position in one sequence corresponds to a position in the other sequence.
-The dynamic programming algorithms to obtain the guaranteed best alignment solution @Needleman1970 is not computationally feasible for most modern applications: the length and number of sequences is simply too large.
+The dynamic programming algorithm to obtain the guaranteed best alignment solution @Needleman1970 is not computationally feasible for most modern applications: the length and number of sequences is simply too large.